bacaballero/calculator/README.md

 # calculator
-Basis calculator with operators to Add, Subtract, Multiply, and Divide
+Basic calculator with operators to Add, Subtract, Multiply, and Divide